Royal Wedding Traditions to Inspire Your Big Day

 Here are five royal wedding traditions you can incorporate to make your wedding feel like a regal affair.

 Carry a bouquet with meaning.
 Another tradition started by Queen Victoria is the inclusion of myrtle in royal wedding bouquets.
-The sprigs come from the queen’s own garden and have been carried by every royal bride since.
+The sprigs come from the queen’s own garden and have been carried by every royal bride since, including Princess Beatrice.
 Kate Middleton’s bouquet took it a step further, by also including lily of the valley (which symbolises sweetness and renewed happiness), hyacinth (constancy) and Sweet William (a reference to her husband).
 Of course, you too can carry myrtle on your big day, but why not make the tradition your own by using flowers from a family member’s garden, that your mother or grandmother had in her bouquet, or that have some other significance to you.

 Have children as attendants.
 Little bridesmaids and pageboys are the cutest thing at royal weddings.
 Who could forget Prince George and Princess Charlotte at Harry and Meghan’s wedding?
 In fact, child attendants are a British royal wedding tradition.
 Adding ring bearers and flower girls to your wedding party is a crowd pleaser – and an easy way to narrow down the bridal party!